 The Public Employment Services run a comprehensive website with information on the labour market, on rights and entitlements, and also job offers (in Polish, English, Ukrainian, Belarussian, Russian).
-The Public

-Employment Services also runs a Green Line to support job-assistance for persons fleeing Ukraine (help provided in Polish, English, Ukrainian, Russian).
+The Public Employment Services also runs a Green Line to support job-assistance for displaced persons coming from Ukraine (help provided in Polish, English, Ukrainian, Russian).